piacib/pokeinfo/README.md

 - Better integration with the Dex types provided by @pkmn/types
 - Add a damage calculator to display percent damage each move will inflict

+## What I learned from this project

+Building this project has helped expand my skill set across various critical areas of web development.
+Through the development process, I delved into the world of TypeScript, leveraging its strong typing system and enhanced code organization to build a more robust and maintainable application.
+Implementing websockets for real-time data communication with the Showdown server helped teach my about how data is sent over the web and understanding response errors.
+Along the way, I encountered and overcame numerous challenges related to error handling, which deepened my comprehension of anticipating and handling errors to ensure a seamless user experience.
+As the project grew in complexity, I gained valuable insights into project structure and architectural design, enabling me to envision and plan for larger-scale projects more effectively.
+Moreover, my adoption of Git as a version control system empowered me to track changes, and maintain a structured workflow throughout the project's lifecycle.